 - Participants should follow Melbourne Walks and teacher instructions regarding compliance with current COVID guidelines of the Victorian Government and the Victorian Education Department.

-- If participants are in wheelchairs or have mobility issues, Melbourne Walks should be informed in advance of the excursion so we can ensure appropriate routes.
+- If participants are in wheelchairs or other mobility issues, Melbourne Walks should be informed in advance of the excursion so we can ensure appropriate routes.

 - Our walking tours travel moderate distances and proceed at a relaxed walking pace so participants do not need to run or hurry.
 Participants will benefit from walking together as a single group not trailing behind.
-We prefer schools not to organise students in lines of pairs as long lines can disrupt other pedestrians and slow down street crossings.
+We ask schools not to organise students in lines as long lines can disrupt other pedestrians and slow down street crossings.

 - Students should be alert to other pedestrians and courteously give way wherever practical.